-Protective footwear requirements are addressed by the WA State Dept. of Labor & Industries: WAC 296-800-160.
-This regulation deals mostly with foot injuries caused by falling objects or objects piercing the sole of the shoe.
+Protective footwear requirements are addressed by the WA State Dept. of Labor & Industries: WAC 296-800-160. (https://apps.leg.wa.gov/wac/default.aspx?cite=296-800-160) This regulation deals mostly with foot injuries caused by falling objects or objects piercing the sole of the shoe.
 These injuries are unlikely to happen in the Division of Natural Sciences.
 The most common hazard in these laboratories is chemical spills.
 Prevention of foot injuries from chemical spills has been addressed in the laboratory rules where the use of proper footwear is specified.
 For work in cleaning up hazardous material spills, chemical resistant boots must be provided to the clean-up personnel.
 Other threats to foot safety will be addressed if they are revealed during hazard assessment.